dave/courtney/README.md

 # What doesn't need to be tested?
 1) Blocks including a panic.
 2) Blocks returning an error that has been tested to be non-nil*.
-3) Blocks containing the "//notest" comment.
+3) Blocks or files with a "//notest" comment.
-4) Files containing the "//notest-file" comment.
-5) Packages containing the "//notest-package" comment.

 # What courtney doesn't do
 Courtney doesn't mean your tests are complete.
 Courtney doesn't mean your tests